 La Mangerie, tapas restaurant and wine bar

-La Mangerie 7 rue de Jarente, 75 004 Paris
+La Mangerie, 7 rue de Jarente, 75 004 Paris

-Sourire, French tapas in Paris
+Sourire, French-style tapas in Paris

 - 27 rue Galande, 75 005 Paris